joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/22/world/asia/sri-lanka-convictions-easter-2019-bomb-attacks.html

 **Federal Judge Sets Hearing for Venezuelan Man Shot by ICE in Austin**\
 `The immigrant remains in federal custody after a second hospital visit, with a bullet still lodged near his neck, his lawyer said.
-“He is currently only on Tylenol, ibuprofen,” she said.`\
+Immigration officials contested his assertion that he has been denied medical care.`\
 https://www.nytimes.com/2026/09/22/us/venezuelan-shot-austin-judge-order-deport.html

 **A Nor’easter Could Slam the East Coast This Week (or Not)**\